MacKeeper Review 2026: Mac’s Best Friend

 MacKeeper setup instructions for full disk access

-We played with every feature and security tool listed in the dashboard.
+We tested every feature and security tool listed in the dashboard.
 Everything worked seamlessly and didn’t make our Mac buggy or slow.
 Even with the VPN and the ad blocker running simultaneously, there was no lag time on our browser.

-Still, we were very pleased with our MacKeeper experience.
-From easily accessible customer support to useful features, we were impressed with its speed and usability.
+Verdict: 4.5/5.
+We were very pleased with our MacKeeper experience.
+From easily accessible customer support to a range of useful features, we were impressed with its speed and usability.
 MacKeeper is a solid piece of security software for macOS.

 Reviewed by Mary James